Louis Perrin: Politics

 After the death of Thomas Burton Vandeleur, he was appointed a puisne justice of the Court of King's Bench, on 31 August 1835.
 In the same year, he was gazetted a privy councillor.
 He was most painstaking in the discharge of his important functions; and, despite some peculiarities of manner, may be regarded as one of the ablest and upright judges who have sat on the Irish bench.
 He resigned on a pension in February 1860, and resided at Knockdromin near Rush, County Dublin, where he frequently attended the petty sessions.

-He died at his residence Knockdromin House, near Rush, on 7 December 1864, and was buried at Rush, on 10 December.
+He died at his residence Knockdromin House, near Rush, on 7 December 1864, and was buried at Lusk, on 10 December.
 Knockdromin was destroyed in an arson attack in 2011.

 Family

 He married, in April 1815, Hester Connor Stewart, daughter of the Rev. Abraham Augustus Stewart, chaplain to the Royal Hibernian School, Dublin and his wife Frances Connor of County Donegal, by whom he had seven sons, including James, a major in the army, who fell at Lucknow in 1857; Louis, rector of Garrycloyne, Blarney, County Cork; William, chief registrar of the Irish Court of Bankruptcy (d 1892); Charles, major of the 66th foot from 1865; Mark, registrar of judgments in Ireland; and John, of Fortfield House, Terenure, father of the well-known painter Mary Perrin.